mjishnu/pypdl/README.md

 - `logger`: (logging.Logger, Optional) A logger object to log messages.
 The default value is custom `Logger` with the name *Pypdl*.

-- Supported Keyword Arguments:
-    - `params`: Parameters to be sent in the query string of the new request.
-The default value is `None`.
-    - `data`: The data to send in the body of the request.
-The default value is `None`.
-    - `json`: A JSON-compatible Python object to send in the body of the request.
-The default value is `None`.
-    - `cookies`: HTTP Cookies to send with the request.
-The default value is `None`.
-    - `headers`: HTTP Headers to send with the request.
-The default value is `None`.
-    - `auth`: An object that represents HTTP Basic Authorization.
-The default value is `None`.
-    - `allow_redirects`: If set to False, do not follow redirects.
-The default value is `True`.
-    - `max_redirects`: Maximum number of redirects to follow.
-The default value is `10`.
+- `max_concurrent`: (int, Optional) The maximum number of concurrent downloads.
+The default value is 1.
-    - `proxy`: Proxy URL.
-The default value is `None`.
-    - `proxy_auth`: An object that represents proxy HTTP Basic Authorization.
-The default value is `None`.
-    - `timeout`: (default `aiohttp.ClientTimeout(sock_read=60)`): Override the session’s timeout.
-The default value is `aiohttp.ClientTimeout(sock_read=60)`.
-    - `ssl`: SSL validation mode.
-The default value is `None`.
-    - `proxy_headers`: HTTP headers to send to the proxy if the `proxy` parameter has been provided.
-The default value is `None`.

-    For detailed information on each parameter, refer the [aiohttp documentation](https://docs.aiohttp.org/en/stable/client_reference.html#aiohttp.ClientSession.request).
-Please ensure that only the *supported keyword arguments* are used.
-Using unsupported or irrelevant keyword arguments may lead to unexpected behavior or errors.

 #### Attributes

 - `size`: The total size of the file to be downloaded, in bytes.
+- `current_size`: The amount of data downloaded so far, in bytes.
+- `remaining_size`: The amount of data remaining to be downloaded, in bytes.
 - `progress`: The download progress percentage.
 - `speed`: The download speed, in MB/s.
 - `time_spent`: The time spent downloading, in seconds.
-- `current_size`: The amount of data downloaded so far, in bytes.
-- `eta`: The estimated time remaining for download completion, in the format "HH:MM:SS".
+- `eta`: The estimated time remaining for download completion, in seconds.
-- `remaining`: The amount of data remaining to be downloaded, in bytes.
+- `total_tasks`: The total number of tasks to be downloaded.
-- `failed`: A flag that indicates if the download failed.
+- `completed_tasks`: The number of tasks that have been completed.
+- `task_progress`: The progress of all tasks.
 - `completed`: A flag that indicates if the download is complete.
-- `wait`: A flag indicating whether preliminary information (e.g., file size) has been retrieved.
+- `success`: A list of tasks that were successfully downloaded.
+- `failed`: A list of tasks that failed to download.
-- `logger`: The logger object used for logging messages.
+- `logger`: A property that returns the logger if available.
+- `is_idle`: A flag that indicates if the downloader is idle.

 #### Methods

-- `start(url,
+- `start(url=None,
 file_path=None,
+tasks=None,
 multisegment=True,
 segments=10,
 overwrite=True,
 etag=True,
 retries=0,
-mirror_func=None,
 display=True,
 clear_terminal=True,
+block=True
-block=True)`: Starts the download process.
+**kwargs)`: Starts the download process.

     ##### Parameters

     - `url`: This can either be the URL of the file to download or a function that returns the URL.
     - `file_path`: An optional path to save the downloaded file.
 By default, it uses the present working directory.
 If `file_path` is a directory, then the file is downloaded into it; otherwise, the file is downloaded into the given path.
+    - `tasks`: A list of tasks to be downloaded.
+Each task is a dictionary with the following keys:
+        - `url` (required): The URL of the file to download.
+        - Optional keys (The default value is set by the `Pypdl` start method):
+            - `file_path`: path to save the downloaded file.
             - `multisegment`: Whether to use multi-segmented download.
+            - `segments`: The number of segments the file should be divided into for multi-segmented download.
+            - `overwrite`: Whether to overwrite the file if it already exists.
+            - `etag`: Whether to validate the ETag before resuming downloads.
+            - `retries`: The number of times to retry the download in case of an error.
+        - Additonal supported keyword arguments of `Pypdl` start method.

+    - `multisegment`: Whether to use multi-segmented download.
 The default value is `True`.
     - `segments`: The number of segments the file should be divided into for multi-segmented download.
 The default value is 10.
     - `overwrite`: Whether to overwrite the file if it already exists.
 The default value is `True`.
     - `etag`: Whether to validate the ETag before resuming downloads.
 The default value is `True`.
     - `retries`: The number of times to retry the download in case of an error.
 The default value is 0.
-    - `mirror_func`: A function to get a new download URL in case of an error.
-The default value is `None`.
     - `display`: Whether to display download progress and other optional messages.
 The default value is `True`.
     - `clear_terminal`: Whether to clear the terminal before displaying the download progress.
 The default value is `True`.
     - `block`: Whether to block until the download is complete.
 The default value is `True`.

-    ##### Returns

-    - `AutoShutdownFuture`: If `block` and `allow_reuse` is  set to `False`.
-    - `concurrent.futures.Future`: If `block` is `False` and `allow_reuse` is `True`.
-    - `FileValidator`: If `block` is `True` and the download is successful.
-    - `None`: If `block` is `True` and the download fails.

-- `stop()`: Stops the download process.
-- `shutdown()`: Shuts down the downloader.

-### `PypdlFactory()`

-The `PypdlFactory` class manages multiple instances of the `Pypdl` downloader.
-It allows for concurrent downloads and provides progress tracking across all active downloads.

-#### Arguments

-- `instances`: (int, Optional) The number of `Pypdl` instances to create.
-The default value is 5.
-- `allow_reuse`: (bool, Optional) Whether to allow reuse of existing `PypdlFactory` objects for next download.
-The default value is `False`.
-It's essential to use `shutdown()` method when `allow_reuse` is enabled to ensure efficient resource management.

-- `logger`: (logging.Logger, Optional) A logger object to log messages.
-The default value is custom `Logger` with the name *PypdlFactory*.

     - Supported Keyword Arguments:
         - `params`: Parameters to be sent in the query string of the new request.
 The default value is `None`.
         - `data`: The data to send in the body of the request.
 The default value is `None`.
         - `json`: A JSON-compatible Python object to send in the body of the request.
 The default value is `None`.
         - `cookies`: HTTP Cookies to send with the request.
 The default value is `None`.
         - `headers`: HTTP Headers to send with the request.
 The default value is `None`.
         - `auth`: An object that represents HTTP Basic Authorization.
 The default value is `None`.
         - `allow_redirects`: If set to False, do not follow redirects.
 The default value is `True`.
         - `max_redirects`: Maximum number of redirects to follow.
 The default value is `10`.
         - `proxy`: Proxy URL.
 The default value is `None`.
         - `proxy_auth`: An object that represents proxy HTTP Basic Authorization.
 The default value is `None`.
         - `timeout`: (default `aiohttp.ClientTimeout(sock_read=60)`): Override the session’s timeout.
 The default value is `aiohttp.ClientTimeout(sock_read=60)`.
         - `ssl`: SSL validation mode.
 The default value is `None`.
         - `proxy_headers`: HTTP headers to send to the proxy if the `proxy` parameter has been provided.
 The default value is `None`.

         For detailed information on each parameter, refer the [aiohttp documentation](https://docs.aiohttp.org/en/stable/client_reference.html#aiohttp.ClientSession.request).
 Please ensure that only the *supported keyword arguments* are used.
 Using unsupported or irrelevant keyword arguments may lead to unexpected behavior or errors.

-#### Attributes

-- `progress`: The overall download progress percentage across all active downloads.
-- `speed`: The average download speed across all active downloads, in MB/s.
-- `time_spent`: The total time spent downloading across all active downloads, in seconds.
-- `current_size`: The total amount of data downloaded so far across all active downloads, in bytes.
-- `total`: The total number of download tasks.
-- `success`: A list of tuples where each tuple contains the URL of the download and the `FileValidator` of the download.
-- `failed`: A list of URLs for which the download failed.
-- `remaining`: A list of remaining download tasks.
-- `completed`: A flag to check if all tasks are completed.
-- `logger`: The logger object used for logging messages.

-#### Methods

-- `start(tasks, display=True, clear_terminal=True, block=True)`: Starts the download process for multiple tasks.

-    ##### Parameters

-    - `tasks`: (list) A list of tasks to be downloaded.
-Each task is a tuple where the first element is the URL and the second element is an optional dictionary with keyword arguments for `Pypdl` start method.
-    - `display`: (bool, Optional) Whether to display download progress and other messages.
-Default is True.
-    - `clear_terminal`: (bool, Optional) Whether to clear the terminal before displaying the download progress.
-Default is True.
-    - `block`: (bool, Optional) Whether to block the function until all downloads are complete.
-Default is True.

     ##### Returns

     - `AutoShutdownFuture`: If `block` and `allow_reuse` is  set to `False`.
-    - `concurrent.futures.Future`: If `block` is `False` and `allow_reuse` is `True`.
+    - `EFuture`: If `block` is `False` and `allow_reuse` is `True`.
+    - `FileValidator`: If `block` is `True` and the download is successful.
-    - `list`: If `block` is `True`.
-This is a list of tuples where each tuple contains the URL of the download and the `FileValidator` of the download.
+    - `None`: If `block` is `True` and the download fails.

-- `stop()`: Stops all active downloads.
+- `stop()`: Stops the download process.
-- `shutdown()`: Shuts down the factory.
+- `shutdown()`: Shuts down the downloader.
+- `set_allow_reuse(allow_reuse)`: Sets whether to allow reuse of existing `Pypdl` object for next download.
+- `set_logger(logger)`: Sets the logger object to be used for logging messages.
+- `set_max_concurrent(max_concurrent)`: Sets the maximum number of concurrent downloads.

 ### Helper Classes